Read my guide on replacing a compatible module.

 Flash using Tasmota Web Installer and select Tasmota ESP32-C3 option.

 For esptool.py download f.e.

 tasmota32c3.factory.bin and run

-To put the module in flash mode GPIO8 needs to be pulled high and GPIO9 pulled low.
+To put ESP32-C3 in flash mode GPIO8 needs to be pulled high and GPIO9 pulled low.

 You can do it without any soldering.
 Just apply pressure to make good contact between the Dupont wires and pin holes.

-ESP32’s are power hungry on boot and the usb to serial adapter might not be able to provide enough power for that.
-Use a stable 3.3v power supply that can supply more than 500 mA
+ESP32’s are power hungry on boot and the USB to serial adapter might not be able to provide enough power for that.
+Use a stable 3.3v power supply that can supply more than 500 mA.